k-nadia/project-1/README.md

  Starting steps and a few lines of code from the Code Institute's Love Running walkthrough project/lesson.
  <br>
- Code Instittue website link - [Click here](https://codeinstitute.net)
+ Code Institute website link - [Click here](https://codeinstitute.net)

 ### **Content Generators**
 -  [![Favicon.io](https://img.shields.io/badge/Favicon.io-grey?)](https://favicon.io/) - A favicon.ico icon tool used to generate or download favicon icons in all required sizes.
 Favicon.io was used to generate favicon.ico file from the Kennet logo JPEG image.